Zavarov/JRA/README.md

 ### Getting started

-The Client class provides the interface the Reddit API and allows access both subreddits and user accounts.
+The vartas.reddit.Client class provides the interface the Reddit API and allows access both subreddits and user accounts.
 Each subreddit consists of a collection of submission.
 It is possible to either request individual submissions by their id or several via a time interval.